James Ewart died of wounds on this day in 1917

 James Ewart was born 7 April 1888 in Leeds.

-His parents were John Ewes of 6 Romilly Road, Cardiff, a jeweller’s manager and Charlotte (née Ireland).
+His parents were John Ewart of 6 Romilly Road, Cardiff, a jeweller’s manager and Charlotte (née Ireland).

-James was one of four children.
+James was the second of four children.
 He was educated in Manchester and Wakefield.

-In 1901 the family lived at 92 Llanfair Road, Cardiff.
-In 1911, the family lived at 102 Llanfair Road and all three grown up children were working as clerks for various enterprises: a laundry, a builder and a firm of accountants.
+In 1901 the family lived at 94 Llanfair Road, Cardiff.
+In the 1911 Census, his father wasn't mentioned and the family had moved to 104 Llanfair Road.
+All three grown up children were working as clerks for various enterprises: a laundry, a builder and a firm of accountants.

-At the time of enlistment James was an accountant with Mr H E Sweeting, of Cardiff FCA
+At the time of enlistment, James was an accountant with Mr H E Sweeting, of Cardiff Fellow Chartered Accountants.

 He enlisted 19 January 1916 and served in France and Flanders from 10 July 1916.